-In March 2020, Washington joined over 300 cities across the US, eight states, five US territories, and over 120 countries in regulating single-use plastic bags.
+In March 2020, Washington joined over 300 US cities, eight states, five US territories, and over 120 countries in regulating single-use plastic bags.

-Starting on January 1, 2021, plastic bags will not be available at checkout.
+When the ban is implemented, single-use plastic bags will not be available at checkout.
 Customers will be charged $0.08 for each paper bag or thick (2.25 mils) plastic bag used.
-Learn more about ESSB 5323.
+Learn more about the statewide plastic bag ban.

 Why restrict single-use plastic carryout bags?